wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/splunk/index.rst

 This guide describes how to install Splunk Enterprise as a single instance or as a multi-instance cluster along with the Splunk forwarder and the Wazuh Splunk app.

 - The **single-instance architecture** is recommended for testing and evaluation purposes, or also for small-medium sized environments.
-- The **Splunk Cluster architecture** is recommended to replicate data along different indexes and make distributed searches.
+- The **Splunk Cluster architecture** is recommended to replicate data along with different indexes and make distributed searches.

 +------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Installation type                                                      | Description                                                                                                                                            |